7 Smoking Triggers that create the urge to smoke a cigarette – and how to deal with themKarien Venter

-After you have quit smoking, you will find that many everyday activities or scenarios trigger the urge to have a cigarette.
+After you quit smoking, you will find that many everyday activities or scenarios trigger the urge to have a cigarette.
 Here’s a few, including some tips on how to deal with them:

 3. After eating, many people may, out of pure habit, want to light up a smoke.
 Instead, get up and leave the table immediately.
 Try to engage in something distracting or pleasurable as soon as possible.